bacula-web/bacula-web/docs/source/01_about/about.rst

 and what's not ?

-If you're looking for a tool able to manage Bacula like bat, you're in the wrong place (for the moment).
+If you're looking for a tool able to manage Bacula like bat, Bacula-Web might not the right tool (yet).
-Maybe have a look on bweb, webacula or the bacula's webmin plugin.
+I'd advise to have a look on Bweb, baculum, Bacula or Bacula Webmin plugin instead.

 The project history
 ===================